Aras (river)

-The Aras (also known as the Araks, Arax, Araxes, or Araz) is a river in the Caucasus.
-It rises in eastern Turkey and flows along the borders between Turkey and Armenia, between Turkey and the Nakhchivan exclave of Azerbaijan, between Iran and both Azerbaijan and Armenia, and, finally, through Azerbaijan where it flows into the Kura river.
-It drains the south side of the Lesser Caucasus Mountains while the Kura drains the north side of the Lesser Caucasus.
+The Aras is a transboundary river in the Caucasus.
+It rises in eastern Turkey and flows along the borders between Turkey and Armenia, between Turkey and the Nakhchivan exclave of Azerbaijan, between Iran and both Azerbaijan and Armenia, and, finally, through Azerbaijan where it flows into the Kura river as a right tributary.
+It drains the south side of the Lesser Caucasus Mountains, while the Kura drains the north side of the Lesser Caucasus.
 The river's total length is 1072 km and its watershed covers an area of 102000 km2.
 The Aras is one of the longest rivers in the Caucasus.